chromedp/chromedp-proxy/README.md

 # About chromedp-proxy

-`chromedp-proxy` is a simple command-line tool to proxy and log [Chrome Debugging Protocol] sessions sent from a CDP client to acd CDP browser.
-`chromedp-proxy` captures and (by default) logs all of the WebSocket messages sent during a CDP session between a remote and local endpoint, and can be used to expose a CDP browser listening on localhost to a remote endpoint.
+`chromedp-proxy` is a simple command-line tool to proxy and log [Chrome Debugging Protocol][devtools-protocol] sessions sent from a CDP client to acd CDP browser. `chromedp-proxy` captures and (by default) logs all of the WebSocket messages sent during a CDP session between a remote and local endpoint, and can be used to expose a CDP browser listening on localhost to a remote endpoint.

-`chromedp-proxy` is mainly used to capture and debug the wireline protocol sent from DevTools/Selenium/Puppeteer to Chrome/Chromium/headless_shell/etc. It was originally written for debugging wireline problems/issues with the [`chromedp`][2] project.
+`chromedp-proxy` is mainly used to capture and debug the wireline protocol sent from DevTools/Selenium/Puppeteer to Chrome/Chromium/headless_shell/etc. It was originally written for debugging wireline problems/issues with the [`chromedp`][chromedp] project.

 ## Installing